moudy/broccoli-taco/site/pages/documentation/sections/C. Templating/C. Using Helpers.md

 {{first-name site.author.name}}
 ```

 Helpers can require other modules or files like a normal node program.
-For example, to create a markdown helper than can require a file or be used is a block:
+For example, to create a markdown helper that can require a file or be used as a block:
 ``` js
 // page/helpers/markdown.js
 var marked = require('marked');